Banned Books Week: Oct 4 - 11

 Artist’s Video

 Diane King, featured artist, has provided a 13-minute video supporting her artwork in the gallery exhibit.
-The video will be available for viewing in the Peace Conference Room at scheduled times.
+The video will be available for viewing.
+More details to come.

 WHEN: Saturday, Oct.
 4 to Sunday, Oct.
 12